 As an agency heavily involved with spatial and mapping information, the CGS is moving more and more to dynamic GIS data presentation for ease-of-use and for the many options that GIS tools allow.
 Almost all of our current projects and publications have substantial GIS components.

-Please see the mapping section for more detailed information about how we generate and process spatial information.
+The mapping section has more detailed information about how the CGS generates and processes spatial information.

 We are slowly building out our library of online GIS maps that offer refined views of Colorado geology along the associated derivatives.
 We know that these are of use to our various constituencies.
-At the moment, we continue to assess our entire GIS dataspace for new packages of data that we can bring online in the next months.
+We continue to assess our entire GIS dataspace for new packages of data that we can bring online as time passes.

 ON-005-01 — Colorado Geothermal Resources — Includes hot spring locations and uses; heat flow data and thermal gradients.

-ON-007-08D — Historic Metal Mining Districts of Colorado (Data) – v20201112 — Includes a compilation of individual mining district reviews, organized by county, as well as GIS shapefiles of all districts for download.
+ON-007-08D — Historic Metal Mining Districts of Colorado (Data) – v20201112 — This data download includes a compilation of individual mining district reviews, organized by county, as well as GIS shapefiles of all districts.

 ON-007-08M — Historic Metal Mining Districts of Colorado (Map) – v20201112 — This GIS map includes the most current information for this project.